dotswg/dots-requirements/draft-ietf-dots-requirements.md

 and authenticity to keep the protocol from becoming another vector for the very attacks it's meant to help fight off.
-The DOTS client must be authenticated to the DOTS server, and vice versa, for DOTS to operate safely, meaning the endpoints must have a way to negotiate and agree upon the terms of protocol security.
+The DOTS client must be authenticated to the DOTS server, and vice versa, for DOTS to operate safely, meaning the DOTS agents must have a way to negotiate and agree upon the terms of protocol security.
 Attacks against the transport protocol should not offer a means of attack against the message CIA.

 The DOTS server and client must also have some common method of defining the